-If you take the script to any other pharmacy apart from Knox Pharmacy, you will be required to pay for the medication and submit a claim form.
-Knox Pharmacy will only accept scripts from Student Health, if you have a script from any practice outside of Student Health, you will be required to pay and submit a claim.
+If you take the script to any other pharmacy apart from those pharmacies offering Direct Billing, you will be required to pay for the medication and submit a claim form.
+Those pharmacies offering Direct Billing will only accept scripts from Student Health.
+If you have a script from any practice outside of Student Health, you will be required to pay and submit a claim.

 Medical and Travel Insurance